Opentrons/opentrons/api/docs/v2/new_modules.rst

     metadata = {'apiLevel': '2.0'}

     def run(protocol: protocol_api.ProtocolContext):
-         module = protocol.load_module('Module Name', slot)
+         module = protocol.load_module('Temperature Module', slot)
-         my_labware = module.load_labware('labware_definition_name')
+         my_labware = module.load_labware('opentrons_24_aluminumblock_generic_2ml_screwcap')

-Where ``module`` is the variable name you saved your module to.
-You do not need to specify the slot.
+You do not need to specify a slot, because the labware is loaded into the module.

 .. versionadded:: 2.0

-Checking the status of your Module
+Checking The Status Of Your Module
 ==================================

-All modules have the ability to check what state they are currently in.
-To do this run the following:
+All modules have the ability to check what state they are currently in:

 .. code-block:: python